Fireside Chat with Erin Cowling

 But during the chaos, when you do find yourself in a quiet moment with your little ones, and you are enjoying even a small part of your day, capture that time/image in your mind and cherish it, because everything does fly by quickly.

-Equilawbrium: What did you miss most about your kids at that age?
+Equilawbrium: What do you miss most about your kids at that age?